Mickey Rooney: Military service and later film career

 In 1958, Rooney joined Dean Martin and Frank Sinatra in hosting an episode of NBC's short-lived Club Oasis comedy and variety show.
 In 1960, Rooney directed and starred in The Private Lives of Adam and Eve, an ambitious comedy known for its multiple flashbacks and many cameos.
 In the 1960s, Rooney returned to theatrical entertainment.
-He accepted film roles in undistinguished films, but still appeared in better works, such as Requiem for a Heavyweight (1962) and It's a Mad, Mad, Mad, Mad World (1963).
+He accepted film roles in undistinguished films, but still appeared in more prestigious works, such as Requiem for a Heavyweight (1962) and It's a Mad, Mad, Mad, Mad World (1963).

 He portrayed a Japanese character, Mr. Yunioshi, in the 1961 film version of Truman Capote's novella Breakfast at Tiffany's.
 When his performance was criticized by some in subsequent years as a racist caricature, Rooney contended that he would not have taken the role if he had known it would offend people.

 In 1961, Rooney appeared on television's What's My Line?, and mentioned that he had already started enrolling students in the Mickey Rooney School of Entertainment.
 His school venture never came to fruition.
 This was a period of professional distress for Rooney; as a childhood friend, director Richard Quine put it: "Let's face it.
 It wasn't all that easy to find roles for a 5-foot-3 man who'd passed the age of Andy Hardy."
 In 1962, although he had earned $12 million by that point, his debts and multiple divorces had forced him into filing for bankruptcy.

 In 1966, Rooney was working on the film Ambush Bay in the Philippines when his wife Barbara Ann Thomason—a former model and aspiring actress who had won 17 straight beauty contests in Southern California—was found dead in her bed in Los Angeles.
 Her lover, Milos Milos—who was one of Rooney's actor-friends—was found dead beside her.
 Detectives ruled it a murder-suicide, which was committed with Rooney's own gun.

 Francis Ford Coppola had bought the rights to make The Black Stallion (1979), and when casting it, he called Rooney and asked him if he thought he could play a jockey.
 Rooney replied saying, "Gee, I don't know.
 I never played a jockey before."
 He was kidding, he said, since he had played a jockey in at least three past films, including Down the Stretch, Thoroughbreds Don't Cry, and National Velvet.
 The film garnered excellent reviews and earned $40 million in its first run, which gave Coppola's struggling studio, American Zoetrope, a significant boost.
 It also gave Rooney newfound recognition, along with an Academy Award nomination for Best Supporting Actor.

 In 1983, the Academy of Motion Picture Arts and Sciences gave Rooney their Academy Honorary Award for his lifetime of achievement.